a great day to remember that looks can be deceiving.

 “But the Lord said to Samuel, ‘Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart.’”
 1 Samuel 16:7 NASB

-When God became unhappy with Saul as King of Israel, He gave Samuel instructions on where to find the one who would be anointed to replace him.
+When God became unhappy with Saul as King of Israel, He gave Samuel instructions as to where to find the one who would be anointed to replace him.
 He sent Samuel to Bethlehem to find a man named Jesse and his sons, one of whom God had selected to be Israel’s next king.
-When Jesse presented his seven sons to Samuel, he instantly thought that he knew, just by looking, which one God had selected.
+When Jesse presented his seven sons to him, Samuel instantly thought that he knew, just by looking, which one God had selected.

 “When they entered, he looked at Eliab and thought, ‘Surely the Lord’s anointed is before Him.’”
 (1 Samuel 16:6 NASB).

 Samuel’s assumption proved wrong because he was thinking the way human beings think.
 Far too often we are more concerned with how someone or something appears than we are with who they are, or what the truth is.
 When it comes to physical appearance, we are constantly shown people with beautiful exteriors on television and in newspapers and magazines.
 It is entirely possible, and likely, that at least some of these individuals have hearts that reflect the character of God, but this is not what we are “sold” or taught to emulate.

 Society’s focus is on appearances and we are programmed to reject that which is not physically attractive or appetizing.